Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

+Unlike its classical counterpart, logic based Benders decomposition does not yet enjoy the status of a ``standard technique.''
+We believe this paper constitutes important progress in that direction.
+We have seen that it is possible to feed simulation data into an optimisation problem using Benders cuts.
+We believe there is significant scope to apply this methodology to other optimisation problems, where incorporating certain complicated structures would render a direct approach nonviable.
+In particular we hope practitioners will apply our theoretical development to other resource allocation problems with monotonic performance measures.
+We conclude this paper by discussing some potential avenues for future research.

-\textit{Additional Constraints.} As we have already noted, the Branch-and-Simulate approach proposed does not depend on the structure of the feasible region.
-To avoid distracting the reader from the primary message---that is, the estimation of complicated performance measures via Benders cuts---we have omitted some potentially interesting details.
+The LBBD approach does not depend on the structure of the feasible region of MP.
+So as not to distract the reader from our primary message—--the estimation of complicated performance measures via Benders cuts—--we have omitted some potentially interesting details.
 Consider the NHSS problem.
 It may be desirable to limit the number of four hour shifts used.
-We could also consider a finer subdivision of the time horizon, say into $15$ or $30$ minute intervals.
-We were able to solve instances with the time horizon extended to fourteen days, but this is only interesting if the scheduled request patterns are substantially different on different days.
+We could also consider a finer subdivision of the time horizon, say into 15 or 30 minute intervals.
+In fact, we were able to solve instances with the time horizon extended to fourteen days, but this is only interesting if the scheduled request patterns are substantially different on different days.
 In the context of the ACCA problem, it may be desirable to impose additional constraints pertaining to the structure of the queue, such as maximum queue lengths or queuing times.
 During a simulation it is easy to detect if qualitative constraints like these are violated by the current solution.
 We can eliminate these solutions using feasibility cuts.
 We can even do much better than a no-good cut, since we know that at least one more check-in counter will need to be opened in the set $\mathcal L$ prior to the problematic time period.
 It would be interesting to pursue this in more detail.

-\textit{Multiple Classes.} For ease of exposition, we have considered only one class of objects, one class of resources, and one family of performance measures at a time.
-Thanks to the generality of (\ref{problem:general}), extending the approach to multiple classes is straightforward.
+For ease of exposition, we have considered only one class of resources and one family of performance measures at a time.
+Extending the approach to multiple classes is straightforward.

-\textit{Conditional Value at Risk.} The sample-average approximations we used give uniform importance to every scenario.
-It may also be interesting to optimize the conditional value at risk (CVaR).
-Let $w_0, w_1 > 0$ be real numbers with $w_0 + w_1 = 1$, and let $\beta > 0$.
-Define auxilary variables $\textrm{CV}$, $\alpha$, and $u_s$ for $s \in S$.
-The master problem becomes

-When the $\theta$ variables correctly estimate the performance measures in a master optimal solution, the objective value becomes a weighted average of the sample mean and the $\beta$-Conditional Value-at-Risk, \cite{RockafellarUryasev2000}.
+The sample-average approximation approach gives equal importance to each scenario.
+It may also be interesting to optimise other stochastic measures, such as the Conditional Value-at-Risk.